Writer, Translator, Scholar, Internationalist

 The Caribbean Trilogy

 Though it stands fully on its own, Sailing to Noon is the first volume of The Caribbean Trilogy, three novels by Hoyt Rogers (with guidance from Artemisia Vento and Frank Báez).
-The second and third books, Midnight at Sea and Return to Day are forthcoming; a sequel is also in preparation, The Caribbean Farewell.
+The second and third books, Midnight at Sea and Return to Dawn are forthcoming; a sequel is also in preparation, The Caribbean Farewell.

-Published by Spuyten Duyvil Press, Available from the publisher, Amazon, bookshop.org, and other outlets.
+Published by Spuyten Duyvil Press; available from the publisher, Amazon, bookshop.org, and other outlets.

 Thresholds